Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Asghar Aghamohammadi is a Professor in the Department of Immunology and Biology, and in the Department of Pediatrics, at the Tehran University of Medical Sciences (TUMS) in Iran.
-He directs the Research Center for Immunodeficiencies, the pre-eminent centre in Iran for primary immunodeficiency.
-He holds a PhD from the University of Toyama, in Japan.
-His work focuses on primary immunodeficiency, including primary antibody deficiency disorders, molecular diagnosis, and patient treatment and management.
-He is a widely published expert in the field.
+Asghar Aghamohammadi was a Professor in Pediatrics and Clinical Immunology, at the Tehran University of Medical Sciences (TUMS) in Iran.
+He directed the Research Center for Immunodeficiencies (RCID), the pre-eminent centre in Iran for primary immunodeficiency.
+He completed a fellowship in Great Ormond Street Hospital, UK and earned a PhD from the University of Toyama, Japan.
+His work focused on primary immunodeficiency, including primary antibody deficiency disorders, molecular diagnosis, and patient treatment and management.
+His work has been widely published and referred to in his field.

-Hassan Abolhassani is a Postdoctoral Fellow in Clinical Immunology in the Department of Laboratory Medicine, at the Karolinkska Institute in Stockholm, Sweden.
-He received his PhD in clinical immunology from the Karolinska Institute.
-His work focuses on the parthenogenesis of primary antibody deficiency and the immune pathways involved, to help physicians and immunologists understand genes with unknown functions.
-He has received numerous academic awards, and is widely published in the field.
+Hassan Abolhassani is a leading member of the Junior Faculty at the Karolinska Institute (KI) and a team leader at Division of Clinical Immunology in the Department of Laboratory Medicine, KI in Sweden.
+He received his MD and his first PhD in Immunogenetics from TUMS and his second PhD in Clinical Immunology from the KI.
+His work focuses on the gene discovery and pathogenesis of primary antibody deficiency and the immune pathways involved, to help physicians and immunologists understand immune-related genes with unknown functions.
+He has received numerous academic awards and is widely published in the field.

-Postdoctoral Fellow in Clinical Immunology, Department of Laboratory Medicine, Karolinkska Institute, Stockholm, Sweden
+Team leader, Division of Clinical Immunology, Department of Laboratory Medicine, Karolinska Institute, Stockholm, Sweden

 Elsevier.com visitor survey